-- A3-16.1 Evaluate-in-any application for the destruction or modification of heritage, the extent to which the replacement activities provide for the economic, social and cultural wellbeing of the affected community. - A3-16.2 Ensure known examples of historic heritage\ are recognised in the District\, and listed in Schedule C3A. - A3-16.3 Enable the protection, conservation or adaptive reuse of historic heritage\ and heritage values listed in Schedule C3A and C3B of the Plan. - A3-16.4 The values for buildings contained in Schedule C3B are recognised and provided for in resource consent decision-making. - A3-16.5 Proposals to redevelop buildings in the Marton heritage precinct (as listed in Schedule C3B) shall assess the impacts on overall precinct values. - A3-16.6 Proposals to redevelop buildings in the Marton heritage precinct (as listed in schedule C3B) shall be assessed by a design panel facilitated by Council to inform resource consent decision-making processes. - A3-16.7 Provide for heritage offsets where adverse effects on heritage values cannot be avoided, remedied or mitigated, and the offset is an overall heritage gain. - A3-16.8 An offset considered in accordance with Policy A3-16.7 must provide for a net gain in heritage values, via: - a) protection of like heritage values within the heritage precinct the applicant's site is located in, and
+- A3-16.1 Evaluate in any application for the destruction or modification of heritage, the extent to which the replacement activities provide for the economic, social and cultural wellbeing of the affected community. - A3-16.2 Ensure known examples of historic heritage are recognised in the District, and listed in Schedule C3A. - A3-16.3 Enable the protection, conservation or and adaptive reuse of historic heritage and the protection and conservation of heritage values listed in Schedule C3A and C3B of the Plan. - A3-16.4 The historical, cultural and physical heritage values for of buildings contained in Schedule C3B are recognised and provided for in resource consent decision-making. - A3-16.4A Interior heritage values and exterior heritage values (other than the façade those physical heritage values listed in Schedule C3B) are given regard to in resource consent decision making. - A3-16.5 Proposals to redevelop, modify, demolish or partially demolish heritage buildings in the Marton heritage precinct (as listed in Schedule C3B) shall assess the impacts effects on overall precinct values. - A3-16.6 Proposals to redevelop, demolish or partially demolish buildings in the Marton heritage precinct (as listed in schedule C3B) shall be assessed by a design panel facilitated by Council to inform resource consent decision-making processes (see note 1). - A3-16.7 If, after considering the economic feasibility of all reasonably practicable options, all adverse effects of a proposal cannot reasonably be Provide for heritage offsets where adverse effects on heritage values cannot be avoided, remedied or mitigated, heritage offsets for any remaining adverse effects will be considered and the offset is an overall heritage gain.

+A3-16.8 An offset considered in accordance with Policy A3-16.7 must provide for a net gain in heritage values, via: